-She has extensive experience in genocide and war crimes prosecutions having been instructed in cases before the Special Court for Sierra Leone, the UN International Criminal Tribunal for Rwanda and the War Crimes Chamber of the Court of Bosnia and Herzegovina.
-Her cases have been ground breaking including the successful prosecution of Liberian President Charles Taylor.
-She has been appointed to the lists of Counsel both for the Defence and Victims at the Kosovo Specialist Chambers.
+She has extensive experience in genocide and war crimes prosecutions having been instructed in cases before the International Criminal Court, the Special Court for Sierra Leone, the UN International Criminal Tribunal for Rwanda and the War Crimes Chamber of the Court of Bosnia and Herzegovina.
+Her cases have been groundbreaking including the Rohingya case before the ICC and the successful prosecution of Liberian President Charles Taylor.
+She has been appointed to the lists of Counsel both for the defence and victims at the Kosovo Specialist Chambers.

-Nina has practiced extensively at several international criminal tribunals as a prosecutor and legal adviser, specifically at the Special Court for Sierra Leone, the UN International Criminal Tribunal for Rwanda and the War Crimes Chamber of the Court of Bosnia and Herzegovina on a number of high profile and ground-breaking cases.
+Nina has practiced extensively at several international criminal tribunals as a prosecutor and legal adviser: the Special Court for Sierra Leone, the UN International Criminal Tribunal for Rwanda and the War Crimes Chamber of the Court of Bosnia and Herzegovina on a number of high profile and ground-breaking cases.
+Most recently she led a team of lawyers to advise and assist leading Bangladeshi NGOs file an amicus-curiae brief before the ICC on the issue of its jurisdiction over the Rohingya crisis.
 Nina holds a masters’ degree in international public law from the London School of Economics.
-She is a contributor to the forthcoming edition of the leading practitioner textbook on international criminal law Blackstone's International Criminal Practice, (OUP).

 Nina is recognised as an expert on sexual and gender based violence crimes by the UK government which has appointed her a member of its team of independent experts on preventing sexual violence in conflict (PSVI).
 She is also a member of the JRR-UN Women sexual and gender based violence roster of experts.

 She has extensive experience working with survivors of sexual violence and torture, particularly men.
 She has also been appointed by the UK government as a member of its team of independent justice experts in post-conflict and fragile states.